Gwen Singer Shows Some Skin In An Ultra-Tight Plunging Latex Dress & Nude Heels

-Gwen Singer left little to the imagination in her most recent Instagram share on Monday morning.
-The stunning model flashed some skin while serving up a sultry look for the camera.
+Gwen Singer left little to the imagination in her most recent Instagram post on Monday morning.
+In it the stunning model flashed some skin while serving up a sultry look for the camera.

-In the sexy shot, Gwen looked hotter than ever as she wore a wine-colored latex dress.
-The ultra-tight garment boasted a plunging neckline that flaunted her ample cleavage, and showed off her toned arms and shoulders in the process.
+In the sexy shot, Gwen looked hotter than ever in a wine-colored latex dress.
+The ultra-tight garment boasted a plunging neckline that flaunted her ample cleavage and showed off her toned arms and shoulders in the process.

 The gown fit snugly around her tiny waist and curvy hips.
 Her long, lean legs were also on full display in the snap.
-She accessorized the style with a pair of nude heels that strapped around her ankle, as well as a long chain around her neck and dangling earrings.
+She accessorized the style with a pair of nude heels that strapped around her ankle, a long chain around her neck and dangling earrings.

-Gwen sat on a set of steps for the pic.
-She had one foot placed on a step while the other was raised up.
+Gwen sat on a set of steps for the pic, with one foot placed on a step and the other raised up.
 She rested her elbow behind her for balance as her other hand grabbed at her hair.
 She wore a steamy expression on her face and looked away from the lens.
 In the caption of the photo, she revealed that the dress was much more uncomfortable than it looked.

-Gwen wore her dark hair pulled back into a ponytail behind her head.
-She styled the long locks in straight strands that fell over her shoulder.
+Gwen wore her dark hair pulled back into a ponytail behind her head, styling her long locks in straight strands that fell over her shoulder.

 She also opted for a full face of makeup.
 The application appeared to include mascara-covered lashes and black eyeliner, as well as a light dusting of eye shadow and defined brows.